zkenes/kazpost-messenger-server/investigation.md

     }

 but `list.AddPost` puts the post into a map indexed by `Id`, and the underlying sort order for threads is discarded.
 (The order from `getRootPosts` is explicitly preserved.)
-Indeed, removing ordering randomly (`ORDER BY RAND()`) and then removing the `ORDER BY` altogether has no impact on the rendering of the RHS thread.
+Indeed, ordering randomly (`ORDER BY RAND()`) and then removing the `ORDER BY` altogether has no impact on the output from the corresponding endpoint.

-This is at best a minor improvement, given the result size of a typical query, but it does remove a `Using temporary; Using filesort` in the query plan.
+However, this is at best a minor improvement, given the result size of a typical query.
+It will remove a `Using temporary; Using filesort` in the query plan (on MySQL).

 ### Merging `getRootPosts` and `getParentsPosts`